Integrating by parts at finite density: Proceeding to the two-loop level and beyond

 Next, we demonstrate in detail, how the above maximally primed integrals of type~\ref{typeB} can be computed for $\mathcal{S}_{\alpha_1 \alpha_2 \alpha_3}^{s_1 s_2}$ using the strategy established in sec.~\ref{sec:1-loopformulae}.
 We do this by allowing the power of the temporal momentum components $s_1+s_2$ in the numerator to take arbitrary even or odd values.
 To this end, we first write eq.~\eqref{eq:2loopmlong} in the form

 where we have only used the fact that $s_1+s_2$ is an integer but note in addition that the term corresponding to the imaginary (real) part here clearly vanishes for even (odd) values of this parameter.
-Finally, the corresponding $d$-dimensional vacuum sunset integral is evaluated in eq.~\eqref{eq:final}.
+Finally, the corresponding $d$-dimensional vacuum sunset integral is evaluated in eq.~\eqref{eq:final}.\footnote{\noveltext{Note that the ordering of the exponents $\{\alpha_1, \alpha_2, \alpha_3\}$ and the temporal momentum scales $\{p_0, q_0, q_0-p_0\}$ are tied to one another, so that e.g.~the replacement of $\alpha_3 \leftrightarrow \alpha_2$ and $q_0-p_0 \leftrightarrow q_0$ yields the spatial integral $S_{\alpha_1 \alpha_3 \alpha_2} (p_0, q_0-p_0, q_0)$ but does not change the value of the original $S_{\alpha_1 \alpha_2 \alpha_3} (p_0, q_0, q_0-p_0)$.
+The spatial integrals in eq.~\eqref{eq:resunset1} are written to make the collinearity of the scales explicit (e.g.~$p_0+(q_0-p_0) = q_0$) which allows the direct application of the results of~\cite{Davydychev:2022dcw}, further discussed in appendix \ref{sec:factorizationof2loop}.}}

 For concreteness, let us next inspect the simplest nontrivial sunset $\mathcal{S}_{111}$.
-After directly evaluating the $d$-dimensional integral using~\eqref{eq:S111:pp:sol}, we can recast eq.~(\ref{eq:resunset1}) to a product of two one-loop integrals.
+After directly evaluating the $d$-dimensional integral using~\eqref{eq:S111:pp:sol}, \noveltext{we observe that eq.~(\ref{eq:resunset1}) can be recast as a product} of two one-loop integrals.
 The result reads

 We note that in this expression, $S_{111} (\mu \Pi^+, \mu \Pi^+,0)$ resembles the standard result for the vacuum sunset with two real-valued mass scales~\cite{Vladimirov:1979zm}, continued to complex scales,\footnote{ The mass scales appearing in the propagators can be kept general in such a computation, with the only necessary assumption being that the squared mass scales are not strictly negative (i.e.\ that they are either complex-valued or positive and real).
-As shown in \cite{Gorda:2022yex}, this allows the necessary extraction of beta functions on the complex plane~\cite{Gorda:2022yex}. } while $S_{111} (\mu \Pi^+, \mu/ \Pi^+,0)$ needs to be evaluated with eq.~\eqref{eq:final}.
-For more details on these considerations and an independent calculation applying eq.~\eqref{eq:factorizationsunsetspat0}, we refer the reader to appendix \ref{sec:vacuum:2l}.
+As shown in \cite{Gorda:2022yex}, this allows the necessary extraction of beta functions on the complex plane~\cite{Gorda:2022yex}.} while $S_{111} (\mu \Pi^+, \mu/ \Pi^+,0)$ needs to be evaluated with eq.~\eqref{eq:final}.
+It is also worth pointing out that akin to eq.~\eqref{eq:primesunsetsol1}, all type \ref{typeB} terms originating from eq.~\eqref{eq:S:a123:s12} are seen to naturally factorize into one-loop master integrals.
+For more details on these considerations and an independent calculation applying \noveltext{the factorization of vacuum bubble diagrams \cite{Davydychev:2022dcw}}, we refer the reader to appendix \ref{sec:vacuum:2l}.

-To close this subsection, we consider the two unique integrals deriving from the diagonal temporal operators of~\eqref{eq:ibp:set} and apply eq.~\eqref{eq:resunset1} in the calculation.
-By inspecting numerator structures that are even and odd in both temporal momenta, we find expressions with two real blocks of alternating relative sign,